GurayGurkan/Incu-Stream/README.md

 Cheers!

-This study is submitted for publication to IEEE on 2nd Dec 2018 and still UNDER REVIEW !!!
+This study is submitted for publication to IEEE...
 Please cite this repo if you use/replicate it !!!
 Guray Gurkan